Chiton olivaceus: Description

 Chiton olivaceus can reach a length of 32–40 mm and a width of about 16 mm.
-These large chitons have carinate plates with strongs ribs.
+These large chitons have carinate plates with strong ribs.
 The shell is oblong and oval.
 In the front and rear plates ribs have a radial pattern.
 The intermediate valves show a sharp beak and rounded sutural plates.
 Colors are very variable, ranging from olive-gray (hence the common name) to yellow-brown, sometimes black, orange, red or yellow.
 The girdle surrounding all of the valves is quite large and covered by bristles and scales.

 The teeth of these grazers of algae are composed of magnetite, the hardest material usable by a living being.

 Distribution

 This species is common in the Mediterranean sea around Italy and Greece, but can also to be found in the nearby Atlantic Ocean.

 Habitat

 Chiton olivaceus occur on a solid substrate, particularly stones and rocks, in the zones of sweeping of the waves, at a low depth.